NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 training while inference can be executed with the `./inference.py` script.
-The scripts `./models.py`, `./data_functions.py` and `./loss_functions.py` call the respective scripts in the `<model_name>` directory, depending on what model is trained using the `train.py` script.
+The scripts `./models.py`, `./data_functions.py` and `./loss_functions.py` call the respective scripts in the `<model_name>` directory, depending on what the model is trained using the `train.py` script.

-The structure of the repository follows closely to that of the [NVIDIA Tacotron2 Deep Learning example](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2).
-It allows to combine both models within a single project in more advanced use cases.
+The repository is structured similarly to the [NVIDIA Tacotron2 Deep Learning example](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2), so that they could be combined in more advanced use cases.

 ### Parameters

 In this section, we list the most important hyperparameters and command-line arguments, together with their default values that are used to train FastPitch.

-#### Training parameters

 * `--epochs` - number of epochs (default: 1500)
 * `--learning-rate` - learning rate (default: 0.1)
 * `--batch-size` - batch size (default: 32)
 * `--amp-run` - use mixed precision training

-#### Audio and STFT parameters

-* `--sampling-rate` - sampling rate in Hz of input and output audio (22050)
-* `--filter-length` - (1024)
-* `--hop-length` - hop length for FFT, i.e., sample stride between consecutive FFTs (256)
-* `--win-length` - window size for FFT (1024)
-* `--mel-fmin` - lowest frequency in Hz (0.0)
-* `--mel-fmax` - highest frequency in Hz (8.000)

-#### FastPitch parameters

-* `--pitch-predictor-loss-scale` - rescale the loss of the pitch predictor module to dampen its influence on the shared encoder
+* `--pitch-predictor-loss-scale` - rescale the loss of the pitch predictor module to dampen its influence on the shared feedforward transformer blocks
-* `--duration-predictor-loss-scale` - rescale the loss of the duration predictor module to dampen its influence on the shared encoder
+* `--duration-predictor-loss-scale` - rescale the loss of the duration predictor module to dampen its influence on the shared feedforward transformer blocks
-* `--pitch` - enable pitch conditioning and prediction

 ### Command-line options